-He was only eleven years old when he began working on mountaineering expeditions as an interpreter between the foreign climbers and local Nepalis.
-In 1963 he walked from Banepa to Tyangboche with his father who was responsible for managing the baggage train of the first successful American Everest Expedition.
+He was only eleven years old when he began working on mountaineering expeditions as an interpreter between foreign climbers and local Nepalis.
+In 1963, he walked from Banepa to Tyangboche with his father, Who was responsible for managing the baggage train of the first successful American Everest Expedition.

-His early involvement in the mountaineering left a strong impression on him and ignited his passion for mountaineering.
-As a young man Ang Tshering climbed many Himalayan peaks and mountains climbing above eight thousand meters on Mount Everest and Mount Dhaulagiri.
-He has also climbed many peaks in the European Alps in 1980s and 1990s when he visited his mountain guide friends in Switzerland, Austria and Italy each summer.
+His early involvement in mountaineering left a strong impression on him, igniting his passion for mountaineering.
+As a young man, Ang Tshering climbed many Himalayan peaks and mountains, climbing above eight thousand meters on Mount Everest and Mount Dhaulagiri.
+He has also climbed many peaks in the European Alps in the 1980s and 1990s when he visited his mountain guide friends in Switzerland, Austria and Italy each summer.

-When Nepal and Tibet grew in popularity as mountaineering and trekking destination, Ang Tshering realised that there was a pronounced lack of professional and reliable outfitters.
-In 1982 he established a company offering logistical support for mountaineering and trekking expeditions.
+When Nepal and Tibet grew in popularity as mountaineering and trekking destinations, Ang Tshering realised that there was a pronounced lack of professional and reliable outfitters.
+In 1982, he established a company offering logistical support for mountaineering and trekking expeditions.
 Over the last 30 years his organisation has worked with many mountaineers from around the world.

-He was also the coordinator for the implementing committee to organise the International Mountain Tourism and Environment Conference (2006) in Kathmandu, where mountaineering associations, environmental organisations, private sector and government representatives from 17 countries participated.
-Ang Tshering was also the Honorary leader of the ‘China Tibet Expeditions to all 14 peaks above 8000m’ when they were ascending Mt.
+He was also the coordinator for the implementing committee, helping organise the International Mountain Tourism and Environment Conference (2006) in Kathmandu, where mountaineering associations, environmental organisations, private sector and government representatives from 17 countries participated.
+Ang Tshering was also the Honorary leader of the ‘China Tibet Expeditions to all 14 peaks above 8,000m’ when they were ascending Mt.
 Lhotse.